input-output-hk/plutus-pioneer-program/docs/lectures/lecture-06/lesson-03/README.md

 # Lesson 6.3: Unit Testing a Smart Contract

 Welcome to Lesson 6.3!
-In this lesson, you'll learn .
+In this lesson, you'll learn how to use unit testing in smart contacts.

 {% embed url="https://youtu.be/vB8hyVq3HVo" %}